AqwamCreates/DataPredict/docs/API/Models/RecurrentNeuralNetwork.md

 * maxNumberOfIterations: How many times should the model needed to be trained.

 * learningRate: The speed at which the model learns.
 Recommended that the value is set between (0 to 1).

+* activationFunction: The activation function to be used in hidden layer.
+Available functions are "sigmoid", "anh", "ReLU", "LeakyReLU" and "ELU".

 * targetCost: The cost at which the model stops training.